Skip To Main Content

 1. raising the learning outcomes of all students while improving the performance of historically marginalized students;

-2. eliminating the disproportionality of which student groups occupy the highest and lowest achievement categories, including rates of graduation, by eliminating barriers to access and opportunity.
+2. eliminating the disproportionality of which student groups occupy the highest and lowest achievement categories, including rates of reading proficiency, math skills, and on-time graduation, by eliminating barriers to access and opportunity.

 Inequities in TSD Student Outcomes